 To accompany its major report, Not Fit-For-Purpose, MSI Integrity partnered with Harvard Law School’s International Human Rights Clinic in the cross-posted blog series, “Rethinking Multi-Stakeholder Initiatives.”
 The series shares critical perspectives on MSIs from a range of voices, with a particular focus on whether they are working for rights holders and whether we need to rethink the role of MSIs as human rights tools.

-Read the introduction to the series by Tyler Giannini and Amelia Evans here.
+Read the introduction to the series by Tyler Giannini and Amelia Evans here, and closing reflections in this Q&A with Amelia Evans and Teddy Ostrow of MSI Integrity.

 - September 17, 2020, “MSIs and the Search to Cure the Governance Gap,” by Judy Gearhart.